BorelEnzo/BorelEnzo.github.io/CTFs/ice_CTF_18/pokeamango/index.md

 ### Capture the flag

-[store.js](store.js): in `updateMangoCount`, a request is sent in order to know how many mangos have been captured:
+[store.js](store.js): in `updateMangoCount`, a request is sent in order to know how many mangoes have been captured:

 > ```js
 >function updateMangoCount(){